 The experiment was conducted in the laboratory of the University of Fribourg (FriLab) and in the laboratory of the University of Berne (Aarelab) (see pictures of the lab and computer desks in the appendices section A.6).
-Participants were recruited by the respective recruitment systems of these two labs, plus the University of Lausanne's laboratory (LABEX) whose particiants were also invited to the nearby FriLab.
+Participants were recruited by the respective recruitment systems of these two labs, plus the University of Lausanne's laboratory (LABEX) whose lab pool members were also invited to the nearby FriLab.
 The lab experiments were programmed in oTree (Chen et al., 2016).
-Given this is an experiment on meat consumption, potential participants who do not consume meat were not invited by stating the participation condition that there are no dietary restrictions.
+Given this is an experiment on meat consumption, potential participants who do not consume meat were not invited by stating in the participation conditions that there are no dietary restrictions.